eatasal/Exploratory-Data-Analysis-EDA-on-Spotify-YouTube-Dataset-PYTHON/README.md

 - Merging data from Spotify and YouTube to create a unified dataset for analysis.

 ### 2. Exploratory Data Analysis (EDA):
-- Analyzing key metrics such as song popularity, video engagement, and user demographics.
+- Analyzing key metrics such as song and artist popularity, video engagement and trends.
 - Visualizing data trends and patterns using various plotting techniques.
 - Identifying correlations between different features in the dataset.